 The 2018 FIFA World Cup Finals will take place in 11 different cities across Russia and will commence on June 14, 2018.

-A full list of qualifiers for the 21st FIFA World Cup can be found below.
+A full list of qualifiers for the 21st FIFA World Cup can be found below:

-Qualified: Iran, South Korea, Japan, Saudi Arabia
+Qualified: Iran, South Korea, Japan, Saudi Arabia, Australia

-Recently Eliminated: Uzbekistan, China, United Arab Emirates, Iraq, Thailand, Qatar, Syria
+Among the Eliminated: Uzbekistan, China, United Arab Emirates, Iraq, Thailand, Qatar, Syria

 CONCACAF (North America)